Skip to Main Content

 Costume Designers

-Expert costume designers drawing on Canada's multicultural fashion traditions and world-class studio infrastructure.
+Pro costume designers drawing on Canada's multicultural fashion traditions and top-tier studio infrastructure.

-We connect you with Canadian costume designers who bring both artistic vision and practical production expertise to every project.
-Our network includes professionals with access to costume houses at Pinewood Toronto, MELS Montreal, and Vancouver Film Studios, plus extensive vintage markets and contemporary fashion resources across the country.
+Here is the short of it.
+We connect you with Canadian costume designers who bring both artistic vision and practical production expertise to each project.
+Our network has pros with access to costume houses at Pinewood Toronto, MELS Montreal, and Vancouver Film Studios, plus extensive vintage markets and modern fashion resources across the country.

 ACT 01